rslnk/resume/README.md

 Drove product design, discovery, and vision across multiple teams and platforms during the hyper-growth of Europe's leading e-scooter startup (Bird acquired Circ in January 2020.)

-* Conceptualized and designed fleet management app that enabled business ops to kickstart new markets and scale to 14 countries and 40 cities
+* Designed fleet management app that helped scale operations in 40+ cities in 14 countries
-* Pioneered concept and design for an automated task assignment and route planning that increased operations efficiency
+* Pioneered concept and prototyped an automated task assignment with route planning for fleet operations
+* Facilitated workshops and meetings for product discovery and stakeholders alignment
-* Planned and drove a workshop for C-Level executives and strategic partners to plan a pilot service for new e-scooter models with swappable batteries
+* Facilitated a workshop to help the executive team and partners align on battery swapping service for the new scooter model
-* Conducted field research as a part of continuous product discovery to keep up with fast-scaling operations and evolving needs
+* Conducted field research and interviewed customers as a part of continuous product discovery

 ### [Design Sprint Academy](https://designsprint.academy)